CTSA Administrative Teams:

 b.
 Generally, the team leader is listed as convener.

 c.
-It is highly suggested that a moderator from outside of the administrative team is invited to the moderator’s role.
+The moderator is expected to be a non-presenter, a member from outside of the administrative team.
 This helps to insure an active participation of a wider percentage of the Society at the Convention.
 It is also a great way of involving a newer member in the Convention.